 Scientists from Imperial College London (ICL) in the United Kingdom used electricity to stimulate the brain into synchronizing its waves of electrical activity.
 As the researchers - led by Dr. Ines Ribeiro Violante, a neuroscientist in the Department of Medicine at ICL - explain, brain waves occur when various neurons send signals at the same time.
 The exact rhythm in which these cells synchronize may hold the key to performing more elaborate tasks.

 The new study, published in the journal eLife, reveals that applying weak electrical stimulation to the brain helped to harmonize different parts of the brain, improving the participants' memory.

 Studying the effects of electrical brain stimulation

 Violante and team used a noninvasive technique called transcranial alternating current stimulation (TACS) to interfere with the brain's rhythm.
-In TACS, alternating electrical current is applied through the skull to modify the brain's cortical oscillations.
+In

 The researchers used TACS to target two brain regions involved in working memory: the middle frontal gyrus and the inferior parietal lobe.